jorgebucaran/cookbook.fish/README.md

 baz
 ```

-### How do I access the arguments passed to a script in fish?
+### Accessing Script Arguments in Fish

-Use the `$argv` variable.
-Pass the arguments when running the script.
+To access the arguments passed to a script in Fish, use `$argv`.

 ```fish
 fish ./my_script foo bar baz